issamohamed/Minerva/README.md

 ---
 > 🚧 **Work in Progress** — This project is actively under development.
-> (currently tying database schema to express.js server for some endpoint testing & rewriting the connection pooling)
+> (currently tying database schema to express.js server for some api endpoint testing & rewriting the connection pooling)

 ## Getting Started

-*Coming soon* — Setup instructions will be added as Phase 1 progresses.
+*Coming soon* — Setup instructions will be added as the phases progresses.

 ## License